jdaw1/placemat/Documentation/PackingStyles.md

 Broadly, if a later-tested style allows a larger radius than the current best, then the old best is replaced by this better style.

 If the element of `PackingStyles` is just the style, it doesn&rsquo;t need to be in an array.
-But the elements of `PackingStyles` can have constraints and small variations.
+But the elements of `PackingStyles` can have constraints and variations.
 If an element of `PackingStyles` is to have such extra detail, then that element must be an array, starting with the style name.
 E.g. (which is unrealistically verbose to show some of the possibilities):
 ```PostScript